Let's start with the main meat course. This Chintzy Chef cooks with chicken because it's the cheapest.

 And, long may it pour.

 If you are smoking meat, then throw on a slab of corned beef brisket for Homemade Pastrami.
-I always freeze 2 or 3 corned beef briskets when they are on sale for less than 2 dollars per pound during St. Patrick's day.
+I always freeze 2 or 3 corned beef briskets when they are less than 2 dollars per pound during St. Patrick's day/week sales during the month of March.

 Seafood and a BBQ grill go together.
 You have to have a delicate touch as fish is easy to overcook.
-But it's done quickly so you won't smell too smokey slaving over the grill.
+But it should be done quickly so you won't smell too smokey slaving over the grill.

 Blackened Fish with Sweet Potato Hash

-My nephew Zakk has put in his time as a line cook, and he gave me a Top Chef performance in his recipe video for Blackened Fish with Sweet Potato Hash.
-While he does his sauteing in the kitchen, you can grill the fish over an open flame, instead of the stove top.
+My Cajun nephew Zakk has put in his time as a line cook, and he gave me a Top Chef performance in his recipe video for Blackened Fish with Sweet Potato Hash.
+While he does his sauteing in the kitchen, you can grill the fish over an open flame, instead of the stovetop.

 A bag of tortilla chips and a light Seafood Ceviche made with budget fake crab is a chill appetizer to greet the guests with.